ranjaniselvi2-collab/Module-6/README.md

 ## Ex-6:Python OOP: Encapsulation with Private Members

 ## Aim:
-To implement Encapsulation in Python by defining a class Rectangle with private member variables __length and __breadth.
+To write a Python program to demonstrate Encapsulation using Private Members.

 ## Algorithm:
-1. Define the Class:

-   Create a class Rectangle with two private attributes: __length and __breadth.

-2. Initialize Variables:

-   Use the __init__() constructor to set initial values for __length and __breadth.

-3. Print Values:

-   Display the private variables from within the class to demonstrate access.

-4. Instantiate the Object:
+1.Define a class Student.
+2.Create a private data member using __mark.
+3.Define a method to display the private member.

-   Create an object of the Rectangle class to trigger the constructor.
+4.Create an object of the class.
+5.Call the display method.
+6.Display the output.
+7.End the program.

 ## Program:
 ```
 class Student: